gudnuf/bolt12-prism/contrib/README.md

 NODE_NUM is an optional argument that specifies which node to start the prism.
 Defaults to `NODE_NUM=2`.

 Make sure the plugin path is correctly defined in the .testing.env file.

-This script assumes you are using the `startup_regtest` script which places each node in the `/tmp` dir.

 #### NOTE: A handy trick is to use: